marteinn/sms-server-remote/README.md

 # SMS-Server-Remote
-This is a experiment based on Twilio and [Serverless](http://serverless.com) that lets you trigger fabric tasks on your server through SMS.
+This is a experiment based on [Twilio](https://twilio.com) and [Serverless](http://serverless.com) that lets you trigger fabric tasks on your server through SMS.

 ## Getting started
 - [Install serverless](: `npm install serverless -g`)
 - Setup project on AWS (just follow the serverless instructions)
 - Update dependencies: `make update_dependencies`
-- Write your own fabfile and server handling, store it in `src/incoming/sms/config`
+- Write your own fabfile and server handling, store it in `src/incoming/sms/config` (I have included a example for clarification)
 - Deploy the function and endpoint `incoming_sms`
 - Create a Twilio TwiML app that handles SMS messaging, use your lambda endpoint as request url with HTTP GET